You are here

 AGOA Status: Mauritius is eligible for AGOA this year.
 It also qualifies for textile and apparel benefits.

 Trade Agreements: The U.S. and Mauritius signed a Trade & Investment Framework Agreement (TIFA) in 2006.
 The third U.S.-Mauritian TIFA Council Meeting was held in April 2009.
 Later that year, the United States and Mauritius launched bilateral investment treaty negotiations.

 Mauritius is also a member of the Common Market for Eastern and Southern Africa (COMESA), which also has a TIFA with the U.S.

-U.S. exports of agricultural products to Mauritius totaled $3 million in 2015.
+U.S. total exports of agricultural products to Mauritius totaled $3 million in 2017.

 NOTE: No services trade data with Mauritius are available.